 Money

-Although ATM's are widely spread in China, during trekking or hiking, plastics cannot be used in restaurants, hotels, shops, etc. Make sure that on such occasions you also have some cash in euro's and/or US dollars besides Chinese valuta.
+Although ATM's are widely spread in China, during trekking or hiking, plastics cannot be used in restaurants, hotels, shops, etc. Make sure that on such occasions you also have some cash in your pocket.

 Guide to Payment Services in China (PDF, 10mb)